berthayes/S3toCC/README.md

     - Option 1: Manual
         - You know what you're doing.
         - Edit the `csv_spooldir_config_template.json` file

         ```
         vim csv_spooldir_config_template.json
         ```
-        - Replace values for `SCHEMAURL` and `SCHEMACREDS` with appropriate values from connect.properties files.
+        - Replace values for `SCHEMAURL` and `SCHEMACREDS` with appropriate values from the connect.properties file.
         - Save/copy this file as `csv_spooldir_config.json`
         - Start the connector with a script

         ```
         ./start_csv_spooldir.sh
         ```